Genivia/ugrep/README.md

            -Y, --empty
                   Permits empty matches.
-By default, empty matches are  disabled, unless  a  pattern begins with `^' and ends with `$'.
-Note that -Y when specified with an empty-matching pattern, such as x? and x*, match all input, not only lines with a `x'.
+By default, empty matches are  disabled, unless a pattern begins with `^' or ends with `$'.
+Note that -Y when specified with an empty-matching pattern, such  as  x?  and x*,  match  all  input,  not only lines containing the character `x'.

            -y, --any-line
                   Any matching or non-matching line is output.
 Non-matching lines are  output  with  the  `-' separator as context of the matching lines.
 See also options -A, -B, and  -C.   Disables  multi-line matching.

            -Z, --null, -0
                   Prints a zero-byte after the file name.

            -z, --decompress
                   Decompress  files  to search, when compressed.
 Archives (.cpio, .pax, .tar, and .zip) and compressed archives (e.g. .taz,  .tgz, .tpz,  .tbz, .tbz2, .tb2, .tz2, .tlz, and .txz) are searched and matching pathnames of files in archives are  output  in  braces.
                   If  -g,  -O,  -M,  or -t is specified, searches files within ar- chives whose name matches globs, matches file  name  extensions, matches  file  signature  magic  bytes,  or  matches file types, respectively.
 Supported compression formats: gzip  (.gz),  com- press (.Z), zip, bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz, .tbz2, .tb2, .tz2), lzma and xz (requires  suffix  .lzma,  .tlz, .xz, .txz).

            If  no  FILE arguments are specified and input is read from a terminal, recursive searches are performed as if -R is specified.
 To force read- ing from standard input, specify `-' as the FILE argument.

            A  `--' signals the end of options; the rest of the parameters are FILE arguments, allowing filenames to begin with a `-' character.

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note  that `.' matches any non-newline character.
 Pattern `\n' matches a newline character.
 Multiple lines may be matched with patterns  that match  newlines,  unless one or more of the context options -A, -B, -C, or -y is used, or option -v is used.

     EXIT STATUS